Non-small cell lung cancer risk factors

 Talc is a mineral that in its natural form may contain asbestos.
 Some studies have suggested that talc miners and millers might have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
 But other studies have not found an increase in lung cancer rate.

 Talcum powder is made from talc.
-By law since 1973, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
-The use of cosmetic talcum powder has not been found to increase the risk of lung cancer.
+By law since the 1970s, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
+The use of cosmetic talcum powder has not been found to increase lung cancer risk.